alessandroarmando/alessandroarmando.github.io/hands-on-websec.md

 Be careful: the field names must be the same as in the HTTP request!
 Point it to the PHP page that displays “Hello firstname lastname!”

-##SQL Basics
+## SQL Basics
 - SELECT

--- FROM
+	- FROM
--- WHERE
+	- WHERE
--- LIMIT
+	- LIMIT
--- ORDER BY / GROUP BY
+	- ORDER BY / GROUP BY

 - INSERT
 - UPDATE